tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Event parameters
 Add event parameters manually or via dataLayer for a specific event.
 The parameters will be added in the `event_data` object in the payload.

+If a parameter has the same name as another, it can override or be overridden depending on where it was set.
+This is the hierarchy of event parameter importance:
+Request parameters > Event parameters > Shared parameters > dataLayer parameters > Default parameters

 See the [default payload](#default-payload) for the parameters that are already sent by default.

 #### Add/override event parameters
 Add or overwrite parameters for a specific event.
 Values accepted: strings, integers, float and json.

-These parameters can override default parameters, [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) and event parameters taken from dataLayer if they have the same name.
 Page_id and event_id parameters cannot be overwritten.

+These parameters can override:
+- default parameters
+- [parameters taken from dataLayer](#add-event-parameters-from-datalayer) in Nameless Analytics Client-side Tracker tag
+- [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) added in Nameless Analytics Client-side Configuration variable

-These parameters can be overridden by [parameter added for a specific event](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/blob/main/README.md#addoverride-event-parameters) if they have the same name.
+These parameters can be overridden by:
+- [parameter added for a specific request](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/blob/main/README.md#addoverride-event-parameters) in Nameless Analytics Server-side client tag

 #### Add event parameters from dataLayer
 Retrieve current dataLayer values from the dataLayer.push() event that triggered the tag.

-These parameters can override default parameters, if they have the same name.
-Page_id and event_id parameters cannot be overwritten.
+These parameters can override:
+- default parameters

-These parameters can be overridden if they have the same name as [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) or parameter added for a specific event.
+These parameters can be overridden by:
+- [parameter added for a specific event](addoverride-event-parameters) in Nameless Analytics Client-side Tracker tag
+- [parameter added for a specific request](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/blob/main/README.md#addoverride-event-parameters) in Nameless Analytics Server-side client tag
+- [shared event parameters](https://github.com/tommasomoretti/nameless-analytics-client-side-config-variable/blob/main/README.md#add-shared-event-parameters) added in Nameless Analytics Client-side Configuration variable